joergen7/devilfish-flotilla/glossary.rst

 :ADI:
   Attitude Direction Indicator.
 Artificial horizon.

+:CMS:
+   Countermeasures Management Switch.
+Four-way switch on the side of the stick.

 :CRM:
   Combined Radar Mode.
 FCR main mode for ranges beyond 10nm.

+:DCS:
+   Data Control Switch.
+Dobber knob on the bottom of the ICP.

 :DED:
   Data Entry Display.
 Part of the UFC.

+:DMS:
+   Display Management Switch.
+Four-way switch right on the head of the stick.

 :DTT:
   Dual Target Track.
 Radar track mode.